PREP FOOTBALL: Cedartown falls to top-ranked Cartersville

 Cartersville (5-0, 1-0) meanwhile put two more touchdowns on the board and threatened another with their younger players on homecoming night.
 Both touchdowns from a yard and 10 yards out came from Jake Brasfield.
 The Hurricanes finished the night with 361 yards of total offense.

-Cedartown heads back home for homecoming in a region matchup against LaGrange next Friday, Cartersville heads to play a Central-Carroll.
+Cedartown heads back home for homecoming in a region matchup against LaGrange this Friday, Cartersville heads to play a Central-Carroll.